zalyoung/gitlab-handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 ### **Related Jobs:** What else is the Job Performer trying to get done?

-When considering which job to innovate on, it may help to think about the other goals the selected Job Performer may have within the Domain – known as Related Jobs.
-These Related Jobs are distinct objectives, each with its own unique phases, and should be formulated at a similar level of detail for comparison, typically numbering between 3 to 6 per Job Performer.
-Once you've selected the primary Main Job you want to innovate for, move the remaining Jobs to the Related Jobs section; if you deem it necessary, you can build canvases around them at a later date.
+Consider 3-6 other goals the Job Performer has within the Domain.
+They should be distinct objectives and forumlated at a similar level of detail.
+These Related Jobs can be explored with their own canvases later if needed.

-### **Aspirations:** What does the Job Performer aspire to become by achieving the Main Job?
+### **Aspirations:** What does the Job Performer aspire to become?

-Aspirations represent the "be" goals of the Job Performer, signifying their desire for personal growth or transformation while completing the job.
-These aspirations should be derived from conversations with Job Performers and are placed at the top of the canvas as they hold a hierarchical position above the Main Job.
-Typically, there are 1 to 3 Aspirations associated with any Main Job.
-For instance, in the context of a real estate organization, potential top-down elements for innovation related to "home ownership" could include:
+Aspirations are typically 1-3 "be" goals representing the Job Performer's desired personal growth from completing the Main Job.
+They sit at the top of the canvas, hierarchically above the Main Job.

+Example hierarchy for home ownership:

 - Job Performer: New homeowner
-- Target job: Acquire a new home
-- Related jobs: Finance a new home, Move homes, Sell old home
 - Aspirations: Be happy with home life, Be part of a local community
+- Main Job: Acquire a new home
+- Related Jobs: Finance a new home, Move homes, Sell old home

 ### **Job Steps:** How does the Job Performer get the job done?